johnsonch/ThatConference2023IntroToCDKDemo2/README.md

 In `bin/demo2.ts` we're going to add `elbLogBucket: bucketsStack.elbLogBucket` to our call to the speed test stack.

 Then in our speed test stack we're going to add `elbLogBucket: s3.Bucket;` to the interface.
+In order for that not to error we'll also need to import the S3 lib `import * as s3 from 'aws-cdk-lib/aws-s3';`

 Below our deffintion of the `ApplicationLoadBalancedFargateService` we can use a construct to add access logging.
 However we're going to need to modify our service deffintion so we can act on the object.